 MS, Memphis State University, Counseling, 1981; BA, Memphis State University, Criminal Justice, 1977

-Lawler enjoys swimming, reading and biking and spending time with his daughter, Brooke, his son, Brad, and his grandsons, Cooper and Luke.
+Enjoys swimming, reading and biking and spending time with his wife, Ellen, his daughter, Brooke, his son, Brad, and his grandsons, Cooper and Luke.